offby1/rudybot/README.md

 Getting an error about ``rackunit`` not being available?
 That can be caused by using the ``racket-textual`` package instead of ``racket``.

-Run the tests like this:
+Run the unit tests like this:

     $ raco test -x .

+Run the integration tests by somehow creating corpus.db (alas I can't think of the steps at the moment), then

+    $ racket servers.rkt

 # Some specs:

 - [rfc1459][]